NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ### PackageReadmeFile

 When packing a readme file, you need to use the `PackageReadmeFile` property to specify the package path, relative to the root of the package.
-In addition, you need to make sure that the file is included in the package.
+In addition to this, you need to make sure that the file is included in the package.
 Readme file size is limited to 1 MB.
 Supported file formats include only Markdown (*.md*).

 For example: